 This Guideline describes and specifies procedures for the assignment and administration of Canadian Non-Geographic NPA NXX Codes.
 The purpose of this Guideline is to provide guidance to the Canadian Numbering Administrator (CNA), Code Applicants and Code Holders with respect to the administration, assignment, activation, and use of Non-Geographic NXX Codes.

-Non-Geographic NPAs include 622, 633, 644, 655, 677, and 688.
+Non-Geographic NPAs include 622, 633, 644, 655, 677, 688, and the following specific ranges in NPA 600.